selcukcosan/cisco-asa-backup/README.md

 # cisco-asa-backup

 This Ansible script takes backup of multiple Cisco ASA devices and writes the results into output folder.
+The script collects the Cisco ASA device facts in addition to take backup.

 The inventory yaml format is simple as below.